 - 1. This column should contain the number of full-time equivalencies for each staff position listed in the column on the left.
 (A full-time equivalency is the number of full-time positions which would exist under a given job category if all the employees in that category worked a 40 hour week).
 Do not combine lines.
-For instance, do not report certified nurse assistants and registered nurses on the same line. - 2.
+For instance, do not report CNAs and registered nurses on the same line. - 2.
 The average hourly wage should be established for each position by dividing the total number of dollars paid out to personnel with that job classification by the number of hours worked by all personnel in that job classification.
-If that data is not readily available, it is allowable to sample one month of the facility's records to arrive at accurate estimates of the average rate for each job classification. - VI.
-(A) Statement of Compensation for Owners, Relatives and Members of the Board of Directors.
+If that data is not readily available, it is allowable to sample one month of the facility's records to arrive at accurate estimates of the average rate for each job classification.

+VI.
+Statement of Compensation for Owners, Relatives and Members of the Board of Directors.
 Enter the names of all individuals having any ownership interest or control in the facility (even those with less than 5% ownership) and the names of any immediate relatives of such individuals, who also received payment of any type (salary or wages, payment for services, pension, director fees, management fees, special fringe benefits provided only to owners and relatives as opposed to all employees or that portion of fringe benefits provided at a rate exceeding the rate provided to all employees, all non-cash compensation such as the personal use of facility vehicles, etc.) from the facility during the report period.
 For each individual listed, enter the function, average hours, ownership interest information, and the type and amount of compensation.
 The average number of hours must be entered, a statement such as "various" or "as needed" will not be accepted.

-If the owners and related parties of this facility have received compensation from other SLFs or other entities, attach a schedule detailing the names of the entities as well as the amount paid and the average number of hours worked per week at each home.
+If the owner(s) of this facility has received compensation from other nursing homes, attach a schedule detailing the name(s) of the home(s) as well as the amount paid and the average number of hours worked per week at each home.